Multilevel Digital Contact Tracing: Methodology and Results

+During the update of an edge and its associated circular contact queue (CCQ) in $\mathcal{G}$, individuals do not know whether they are infected.
+Hence, the edges of the contact graph are always undirected ($\bm{c}_{(P, P^{'})}=\bm{c}_{(P^{'}, P)}$).
+If any individual has any symptoms and performs a test in the laboratory, they can be detected as infected.
+Then, the tracing algorithm can trace the contacts for the infected person over the close contact data stored within the CCQ in $\mathcal{G}$ and find the trace list and infection pathways.

 For a sufficiently large population, due to social relationships, everyone is not coming in close contact with every other \cite{danon2013social}.
-That means the average number of close contact relationships $q$ is small compared to $ N $ $(q \ll N)$, and hence $\mathcal{G}$ is highly sparse.
-On the other hand, forming a close contact requires human mobility and coming close to each other, which is dynamic in nature.
-To store such sparse connectivity and the dynamic nature of human behavior, we use adjacency lists \cite{west1996introduction, deo2017graph, cormen2009introduction} to represent $\mathcal{G}$ under the PHA server.
-Here, we use optimized index-based \cite{silberschatz1997database} dynamic adjacency lists to maintain this fast access of ready-to-use digital form of $\mathcal{G}$ so that fetching of direct contacts for the generation of multi-level contact list becomes easy and accurate.
+Therefore, we can consider individuals meeting each other with a random distribution $P(q)$.
+It indicates that the average number ($\langle q\rangle$) of close contact relationships is tiny compared to $ N $, $\langle q\rangle \ll N$, and hence $\mathcal{G}$ is highly sparse.
+On the other hand, once the incubation periods are over, the existing edges will be removed from the contact graphs automatically; thus, $\mathcal{G}$ is dynamic.